The Courses

 移 - Migrations: becoming urban

-We analyse China's historical and contemporary migration patterns, focusing on the hukou system and the experiences of urbanization for hundred of millions of people.
-We also investigate the formation of urban villages and the absorbtion of the rural within Chinese urban areas.
+We analyse China's historical and contemporary migration patterns, focusing on the hukou system and the experiences of urbanization for hundreds of millions of people.
+We also investigate the formation of urban villages and the absorption of the rural within Chinese urban areas.

 - "Franceschini, Ivan.
 “The Urbanisation of People: A Conversation with Eli Friedman.”
 Made in China Journal (blog), June 13, 2022. https://madeinchinajournal.com/2022/06/13/the-urbanisation-of-people/"